TZstatsADS/Spring2021-Project1-JingbinCao/README.md

 + Project title: Whether the political philosophies from both 2016 Democratic and Republican candidates consistent with the preferences of the voters who voted for them?
 + This project is conducted by Jingbin Cao

-+ Project summary: This project used ANES dataset and the claims in the three presidential debates from both 2016 candidates as soucres. \n
++ Project summary: This project used ANES dataset and the claims in the three presidential debates from both 2016 candidates as soucres.

 I firstly summarized key policies and philosophies from both candidates during the debate.
 Then, I analyzed the graphs summarizing from ANES dataset, grouped by people who voted for Clinton or Trump.
 Finally, I analyzed some features that both groups are different from others and answered the scientific question that we asked at beginning:
-##Polittical philosophies from both Hilary Clinton and Donald Trump are align with the preferences of the voters who voted for them.
++Polittical philosophies from both Hilary Clinton and Donald Trump are align with the preferences of the voters who voted for them.
+We might use future surveys to test this findng.
 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```